nbuzzano/nlp-text-classification/README.md

 - `notebooks`: Here we explore the dataset, we look for insights that provide information to the business and in the modeling stage.

 - `source`: Here you can find custom tools, prediction machine learning models and locally the dataset is stored here.

+- `resources`: Take a look to the architecture plan inside this folder!